csschmid/pltsci-sdet-test-suite/bug-report/CannotHaveNegativeYCoordinateValue.md

 ## Problem

-Negative values for roomSize should result in a failure code
+Negative `y` values for `coord` should result in a 400 user error code.

 ## More Information